sagemath/more-sagemath-tutorials/2017-05-29-CRM/equivariant-combinatorics.rst

 Wednesday 4-5:30pm
 ==================

-- Demo of Schubert polynomials by Viviane Pons
+- `Demo of Schubert polynomials <demoSchubert.ipynb>`_ by Viviane Pons
-- ...
+- Other demos as requested
+- Help desk, work in small groups on pen&paper and/or computational exercises or personal problems.

   For suggestions of exercises, see the lecturers notes and :ref:`computational exercises <crm.2017.equivariant-combinatorics-exercises>`